mvare007/Link-Tracker/README.md

 #### Note:

 Swagger UI does not follow redirects, but you can observe them in your browser's developer tools.
-To fully test and observe redirects, I recommend using an API client like Postman or cURL.
+To fully test and observe redirects, use your browser.